 Dual 3A motor driver with built-in signal inverter for LAP controlDesigned by T.S.
-Labs, Ships from Italy
+Labs in Italy

 What is it?
 The A-Bridge is a small dual H-BRIDGE based on the integrated DMOS full-bridge A5950, capable of driving 2 motors with a continuous current of 3A (3.5A with a heatsink) and a peak curre...Read More…